arunprab200/AdvancedVirtualAPIJam/SecurityJam/Lab 2 - Threat Protection/README.md

 query=5; DROP TABLE USERS;
 ```

-When using the above example in a query parameter, make sure the escape spaces with %20.
-Otherwise your REST client or curl might not allow you to make the call:
+When using the last two of the above examples in a query parameter, make sure to replace spaces with **%20**.
+Otherwise your REST client or **curl** might not allow you to make the call:
 ```
 query=delete
 query=password’%20OR%201=1